 Annual lecture held in memory of Marguerite Schumacher, first dean of UCalgary Nursing

-The Marguerite Schumacher Memorial Alumni Lecture is held each year at the Faculty of Nursing in memory of Marguerite Schumacher (1920-2013), first dean of the Faculty of Nursing at the University of Calgary (1974–1979).
+The Marguerite Schumacher Memorial Alumni Lecture is an annual event in memory of Marguerite Schumacher (1920-2013), first dean of the Faculty of Nursing at the University of Calgary (1974–1979).

 It typically is hosted in the fall semester and is an evening lecture.